vvaldersteins/ngx-svg/README.md

   y0: Starting point on y axis.
 (OPTIONAL, Defaults to 0)
   x1: Ending point on x axis.
 (OPTIONAL, Defaults to 1)
   y1: Ending point on y axis (OPTIONAL, Defaults to 1)
+  classes: List of CSS classes which will be added.
+(OPTIONAL, Defaults to empty string array)
 ```

 ## Rectangular